Best Of17 min read

 Cons:

-• Speed claims apply mainly to Turbo plans — base plans are pretty ordinary
+• Speed benefits mainly apply to Turbo plans — base plans are ordinary

-• Support quality varies (some users report inconsistency, which is frustrating when you're paying for speed-tier pricing)
+• Support quality varies (some users report inconsistency, which is frustrating at higher price points)

 • No formal nonprofit discount program